genetics-statistics/GEMMA/README.md

 making your changes to the code, and issuing a pull request.

-Currently, GEMMA is supported for 64-bit Mac OS X and Linux platforms. *Windows is not currently supported.* If you are interested in helping to make GEMMA available on Windows platforms (e.g., by providing installation instructions for Windows, or by contributing Windows binaries) please post a note in the
+Currently, GEMMA is supported for 64-bit Mac OS X and Linux platforms. *Windows is not currently supported.* though you can run GEMMA in a Linux VM or [container](https://docs.docker.com/docker-for-windows/).
+If you are interested in helping to make GEMMA available on Windows platforms (e.g., by providing installation instructions for Windows, or by contributing Windows binaries) please post a note in the